 The St. Paul’s chapter of ECW (Episcopal Churchwomen), St. Agnes Guild supports this program by working with the children of Snipes Academy and provides the funds for 16 students to be enrolled in the Backpack Program.
 The funds we raise to support the kids comes from working at the Belk’s Charity Sale event held twice a year.
 All of the money raised goes to feed the children.
 Because of the growth in our commitment, the entire parish is now involved in raising the funds for this endeavor.
 We welcome everyone to become part of this important ministry for our community’s children.

-Contact Barbara Bucci
+Contact Pat Baker and Barbara Bucci

 Belk Charity Spring Sale